troyvassalotti/troyv.dev/src/posts/website-cheatcodes.md

 The internet, am I right?
 It's a scary place full of terror, ads, and people you wish would log off every once in a while.
 Where did all the fun go?

 I've been seeing personal blogs get redesigned with an old school aesthetic, embracing the flashy graphics of a web long forgotten, and I want that for this here website.
-I'm not a super talented graphic designer though, but maybe that's okay if I want visitors to feel like they've just been transported back to a time when [AIM status messages](https://greatist.com/connect/friendships-were-easier-with-aim) meant something.
+I'm not a super talented graphic designer though, but maybe that's okay if I want visitors to feel like they've been transported back to a time when [AIM status messages](https://greatist.com/connect/friendships-were-easier-with-aim) meant something.

 There is something I _can_ do though, and that's give my website cheat codes.